 Via America’s Lawyer: While Pfizer has fessed up to the inherent cancer risks of its Xeljanz pills, manufacturers of Valsartan have kept quiet about a certain ingredient that’s primarily used for rocket fuel and inducing cancer in lab rats.
-At the Mass Torts Made Perfect conference in Las Vegas, RT’s Brent Jabbour, filling in for Mike Papantonio, sat down with attorney Sarah Papantonio to discuss ongoing litigation against both companies.
+At the Mass Torts Made Perfect conference in Las Vegas, RT’s Brent Jabbour, filling in for Mike Papantonio, sat down with attorney Sara Papantonio to discuss ongoing litigation against both companies.

 *This transcript was generated by a third-party transcription software company, so please excuse any typos.